-\begin{definition} \rm An (abstract) {\em virtual Morse function} of type $f$ is any collection of data as in Definition \ref{vm1} (i.e. a matrix, two strings and two numbers) obtained from an arbitrary virtual Morse function associated with $f$ by an arbitrary chain of elementary virtual surgeries.
+\begin{definition} \rm An (abstract) {\em virtual Morse function} of type $f$ is any collection of data as in Definition \ref{vm1} (i.e., a matrix, two strings, and two numbers) obtained from an arbitrary virtual Morse function associated with $f$ via an arbitrary finite chain of elementary virtual surgeries.

-The {\em formal graph} of type $f$ is the graph, whose vertices are all virtual Morse functions of type $f$, and two such vertices are connected by an edge if and only if they can be obtained from each other by an elementary virtual surgery.
+The {\em formal graph} of type $f$ is the graph, whose vertices correspond to all virtual Morse functions of type $f$, and two such vertices are connected by an edge if and only if the corresponding virtual Morse functions can be obtained from each other by an elementary virtual surgery.

-The {\em virtual component} $S(f)$ of the formal graph of type $f$ is its subgraph, whose vertices are only the virtual Morse functions of type $f$ that can be obtained from virtual Morse functions associated with $f$ via arbitrary chains of virtual surgeries $s2, s4, s5, s6$ and $s7$ from Definition \ref{elsur} (i.e. all surgeries that do not model the collision of critical points). \end{definition}
+The {\em virtual component} $S(f)$ of the formal graph of type $f$ is its subgraph, whose vertices are only the virtual Morse functions of type $f$ that can be obtained from virtual Morse functions associated with $f$ via arbitrary finite chains of virtual surgeries $s2, s4, s5, s6,$ and $s7$ from Definition \ref{elsur} (i.e., all surgeries that do not model the collision of critical points). \end{definition}

-\begin{example} \rm Denote the four virtual Morse functions in Fig.~\ref{cocy} by the letters A, B, C, and D, as shown in the diagram $\left|{A \ B \atop C \ D}\right|$.
-The transition $A \to B$ describes the passage $s4$ of two imaginary critical values between the fifth and sixth real critical values.
-The transitions $A \to C$, $B \to D$ and $C\to D$ are respectively the surgeries $s2$ at which the second and third, the seventh and eighth, and the fourth and fifth real critical values meet and overtake each other.
+\begin{example} \rm Denote the four virtual Morse functions in Fig.~\ref{cocy} by the letters A, B, C, and D in accordance with the diagram ${A \ B \atop C \ D}$.
+The transition $A \leftrightarrow B$ describes the passage $s4$ of two imaginary critical values through the real axis between the fifth and sixth real critical values.
+The transitions $A \leftrightarrow C$, $B \leftrightarrow D$ and $C\leftrightarrow D$ are the surgeries $s2$ at which respectively the second and third, the seventh and eighth, and the fourth and fifth real critical values meet and overtake each other.
 These four elementary surgeries form a commutative diagram, and the chain of passages $A \to B \to D \to C \to A$ forms a cycle in a virtual component of the formal graph. \end{example}

-\begin{proposition} For all generic polynomials $f$ of the same class $\Phi_1$ or $\Phi_3$ the formal graphs of type $f$ are the same.
+\begin{proposition} For all generic polynomials $f$ of the same type $\Phi_1$ or $\Phi_3$, the formal graph of type $f$ is the same.

-If two generic Morse polynomials $f$ and $\tilde f$ belong to the same connected component of the set of Morse polynomials of class $\Phi_1$ or $\Phi_3$, then their virtual components, $S(f)$, and $S(\tilde f)$, are the same. \end{proposition}
+If two generic Morse polynomials $f$ and $\tilde f$ belong to the same connected component of the set of Morse polynomials of type $\Phi_1$ or $\Phi_3$, then their virtual components $S(f)$ and $S(\tilde f)$ are the same. \end{proposition}